 Can I Sleep in My Car?

-No, sleeping in a car in a national forest is not allowed.
-You can, however, sleep in your car if you are in a developed recreation site (like a campground) or if you are parked in an area that is designated for overnight parking.
+No, sleeping in a car in a national forest is not allowed and it is even illegal to sleep in your car at some places.
+You can, however, sleep in your car if you are in a truck stop developed recreation site (like a campground) or if you are parked in an area that is designated for overnight parking.